marcusblackhall/demo_test_containers/README.md

 # demo_test_containers
-Demo project showing how to use test containers to run an integration test again a docker container using testcontainers
+Demo project showing how to use test containers in an integration test.
+It will run against a Postgres database.